aip-dev/aip.dev/aip/general/0154/aip.md

 ### Read requests

-If a service receives a `GET` or `HEAD` request with an `If-Match` header, the service **must** proceed with the request if the etag matches, or send a `412 Precondition Failed` error if the etag does not match.
+If a service receives a `GET` or `HEAD` request with an `If-Match` header, the service **must** proceed with the request if the ETag matches, or send a `412 Precondition Failed` error if the ETag does not match.

-If a service receives a `GET` or `HEAD` request with an `If-None-Match` header, the service **must** proceed with the request if the etag does not match, or return a `304 Not Modified` response if the etag does match.
+If a service receives a `GET` or `HEAD` request with an `If-None-Match` header, the service **must** proceed with the request if the ETag does not match, or return a `304 Not Modified` response if the ETag does match.

-### Strong and weak etags
+### Strong and weak ETags

 ETags can be either "strongly validated" or "weakly validated":

-- A strongly validated etag means that two resources bearing the same etag are byte-for-byte identical.
+- A strongly validated ETag means that two resources bearing the same ETag are byte-for-byte identical.
-- A weakly validated etag means that two resources bearing the same etag are equivalent, but may differ in ways that the service does not consider to be important.
+- A weakly validated ETag means that two resources bearing the same ETag are equivalent, but may differ in ways that the service does not consider to be important.

-Resources **may** use either strong or weak etags, as it sees fit, but **should** document the behavior.
-Additionally, weak etags **must** have a `W/` prefix as mandated by [RFC 7232][]:
+Resources **may** use either strong or weak ETags, as it sees fit, but **should** document the behavior.
+Additionally, weak ETags **must** have a `W/` prefix as mandated by [RFC 7232][]:

 ```